Best US airline revealed

-(CNN) — When it comes to choosing an airline, there's a lot of criteria to consider: do you prioritize low airfare or punctuality?
+(CNN) — When it comes to choosing an airline, there's a lot of criteria to consider: Do you prioritize low airfare or punctuality?
 Cabin comfort or frequent flier programs?

-So who comes out on top?
-Not United Airlines, which grabbed headlines for all the wrong reasons last year -- although it still took a top-five slot.
+So who comes out on top in the United States?
+Not United Airlines, which grabbed headlines for all the wrong reasons last year -- although it still took a Top 5 slot.

 The best, according to TPG's data-driven ranking, is Alaska Airlines, fast becoming one of the United States leading aviation brands.